russellhaering/linear-mcp-go/README.md

 - `thread`: Optional comment identifier to reply to.
 Accepts: full Linear comment URL, UUID, shorthand (comment-abc123), or hash (abc123).
 Creates a threaded reply instead of a top-level comment.
 - `createAsUser`: Optional custom username to show for the comment

-**URL Support:** You can pass a full Linear comment URL (e.g., `https://linear.app/.../issue/TEST-10/...#comment-abc123`) directly to the `thread` parameter, eliminating the need to extract the comment ID manually.
+**URL Support:** You can pass a full Linear comment URL (e.g., `https://linear.app/.../issue/TEST-10/...#comment-abc123`) directly to the `thread` parameter.
+The tool automatically resolves URLs to UUIDs before calling the API.

 ### linear_reply_to_comment